-Over the years, I’ve had a few favorite catalogs that really demonstrate how to write product descriptions.
-One was the Banana Republic catalog from the mid-1980s.
+Over the years, I’ve had a few favourite catalogues that really demonstrate how to write product descriptions.
+One was the Banana Republic catalogue from the mid-1980s.
 At the time, Banana Republic was just two people — Mel and Patricia Ziegler, a husband-and-wife newspaper writer and illustrator — who specialized in finding old army surplus clothing in faraway places, like crates of British Army warm weather gear in India or wool coats in Scotland, and reselling it.

 And I coveted many of the products they sold, like a photojournalist’s vest for $80 (which was a lot of money in 1983), or a safari hat.
 I even owned an Israeli paratrooper bag for a time.

 As you learn how to write product descriptions, use some creativity.
 They need to be more than just specs, sizes and colours — they need to tell a story.
 So here are five ways you can do just that: